GlacioHack/xdem/doc/source/quick_start.md

 (NumPy interface). 🙂
 ```

-The package functionalities revolve around the {class}`~xdem.DEM` class (a subclass of {class}`~geoutils.Raster`), from
+xDEM revolves around the {class}`~xdem.DEM` class (a subclass of {class}`~geoutils.Raster`), from
-which most methods can be called and {class}`~xdem.coreg.Coreg` classes to build coregistration pipelines.
+which most methods can be called and the {class}`~xdem.coreg.Coreg` classes to build modular coregistration pipelines.

-Below, in a few lines, we load a raster and a vector, crop them to a common extent, re-assign raster values around
+Below, in a few lines, we load two DEMs and a vector of glacier outlines, crop them to a common extent,
+align the DEMs using coregistration and estimate a map of error in elevation difference using stable terrain, and
-a buffer of the vector, perform calculations on the modified raster, and finally plot and save it!
+finally plot and save the result!

 ```{code-cell} ipython3
 import xdem